twarmboe/s3_accessibility/README.md

 - A [Flick Stick](https://www.youtube.com/watch?v=C5L_Px3dFtE) implementation
 - Selectable Gyro Axis (adaptive, yaw, roll)
-- A Gyro off ratcheting button (holding y, quick presses still act as normal)
+- A Gyro off ratcheting button (holding y, quick presses still act as normal, or by touching the PS touchpad)
 - Adjustable gyro sensitivity on the natural sensitivity scale (where N on that scale means that for every 1º of controller rotation, Nº of camera rotation will happen in game)
 - Adjustable vertical : horizontal sensitivity ratio
 - Deactivating controller rumble